sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ## Files

 Everything in the CLI is either a file or a directory, which is also called a folder.
-Directories work exactly like the ones used with graphical file manages in Windows and MacOS, as do all the typical files such as text documents, images, and music.
-Things like programs and user input are also represented by files.
-For the most part, the file extension characters at the end of a file (like `.txt`, `.js`, `.md`, `.zip`) are just part of the name and carry no other meaning.
-Files and folders that start with a `.` (like `.bashrc` and `.ssh`) are considered hidden and are only displayed if you explicitly ask for them.
+Directories serve the same purpose they do in graphical file managers, as do common file types such as text documents, images, and music.
+Files are also used for things like programs and user input.
+For the most part, the file extension characters at the end of a file (like `.txt`, `.js`, `.md`, `.zip`) are just part of the file name and carry no other meaning.
+Files and folders that start with a `.`, such as `.bashrc` and `.ssh`, are considered hidden and are only listed if you specifically ask for them.

 ## Creating Files